jfdenise/wildfly-mcp/doc-ingestor/wildfly-docs/cli/cli-generated.md

 `/subsystem=transactions:read-attribute(name=stale-transaction-time)`

 ## syntax of the operation to get the `transactions` `statistics-enabled`
-whether transaction statistics should be gathered. the statistics are available by reading subsystem attributes prefixed with number- and within the `average-commit-time` attribute. get the `transactions` `statistics-enabled` attribute.
+whether transaction statistics should be gathered. the statistics are available by reading subsystem attributes prefixed with 'number-' and within the '`average-commit-time`' attribute. get the `transactions` `statistics-enabled` attribute.
 `/subsystem=transactions:read-attribute(name=statistics-enabled)`